-Scattered with a few benches and bins, Temple station's roof terrace is hardly the most remarkable in the city — but that's about to change with a razzle dazzle makeover this October.
+Scattered with a few benches and bins, Temple station's roof terrace was hardly the most remarkable in the city — but that's just changed with an incredible razzle dazzle makeover.

-London based artist Lakwena Maciver is transforming the space into a vibrant, dynamic artwork entitled Back in the Air: A Meditation on Higher Ground.
+London based artist Lakwena Maciver has transformed the space into a vibrant, dynamic artwork entitled Back in the Air: A Meditation on Higher Ground.

 Maciver — known for her intensely coloured, geometric forms inspired by her Ugandan heritage — has previously exhibited installations at Tate Britain, Somerset House, and the Southbank Centre.

-The garden will also feature an artist's hut modelled on the iconic cabman's shelter (one of which stands near Temple station) and a plinth showcasing a series of works by emerging artists — starting with the winner of the Royal College of Art/Yorkshire Sculpture Park's Graduate Award, Camilla Bliss.
+The garden also features an artist's hut modelled on the iconic cabman's shelter (one of which stands near Temple station) and a plinth showcasing a series of works by emerging artists — starting with the winner of the Royal College of Art/Yorkshire Sculpture Park's Graduate Award, Camilla Bliss.

 Maciver's is the first installation of The Artist's Garden, an ongoing project spearheaded by theCoLAB Temple.
 The Artist's Garden is in partnership with Westminster City Council and is part of its Inside Out festival, running till 31 October.